NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ```
 ### RelCacheTable :: recordToRelCacheEntry
 #### Description
-A utility function that converts a record, implemented as an array of union Attribute, to RelCacheEntry structure.
-The record content is used to populate the relCatEntry field.
-The dirty, recId, and searchIndex fields are initialised with default values of false, {-1, -1}, and {-1, -1}, respectively.
-This function can be used to convert a record in a Relation Catalog block to the corresponding Relation Cache entry when caching a relation in Relation Cache Table.
+A utility function that converts a record, implemented as an array of `union Attribute`, to `RelCacheEntry` structure.
+The record content is used to populate the `relCatEntry` field.
+The `dirty`, `recId`, and `searchIndex `fields are initialised with default values of `false`, `{-1, -1}`, and `{-1, -1}`, respectively.
+This function can be used to convert a record in a *Relation Catalog* block to the corresponding Relation Cache entry when caching a relation in *Relation Cache* Table.
 The details of the implementation are left to you.

-:::info note
+:::caution note
-The caller should allocate memory for the struct RelCacheEntry and array of union Attribute before calling the function.
+The caller should allocate memory for the `struct RelCacheEntry` and array of `union Attribute` before calling the function.
 :::

 #### Arguments